cmb69/slideshow_xh/README_CS.md

 Many thanks to the community at the
 [CMSimple\_XH Forum](https://www.cmsimpleforum.com/)
 for tips, suggestions and testing.
+Particularly, many thanks to *Caravaner* for the prompt reporting of bugs.

 And last but not least many thanks to
 [Peter Harteg](https://www.harteg.dk/), the “father” of CMSimple,